Singapore Airlines taps investors for up to $10.5 billion amid coronavirus shock

 SIA said it would use the funding from the rights issues to beef up its capital and operational expenditure needs.

-On Thursday, the Singapore government announced more than $30 billion in new measures to help businesses and households brace against the pandemic which is threatening to push the bellwether economy into a deep recession.
+On Thursday, the Singapore government announced more than $30 billion in new measures to help businesses and households brace against the pandemic.

-Earlier on Thursday, Singapore finance minister Heng Swee Keat had said that SIA would announce support from Temasek and that he welcomed Temasek’s decision to support the airline.
+Finance minister Heng Swee Keat had also said that SIA would announce support from Temasek and that he welcomed Temasek’s decision to support the airline.

-Reporting by Anshuman Daga; Additional reporting by Sayantani Ghosh; Editing by Mark Heinrich, Kirsten Donovan
+Reporting by Anshuman Daga; Additional reporting by Sayantani Ghosh; Editing by Mark Heinrich, Kirsten Donovan and Dan Grebler